LuisAyuso/CookingCode/src/chapter2/baby.md

 a = a + 1 + 12 + a * 3
 a + 1
 ```
 Every expression is an statement on its own, no matter how complex turns to be.
-The end is marked by an end of statement token, which in case of C, C++, Java, Javascript, Rust and others is a semi-colon ( ; ) character, while other languages like Python use the end of line.
+The end is marked by an end of statement token, which in case of C, C++, Java, JavaScript, Rust and others is a semi-colon ( ; ) character, while other languages like Python use the end of line.
 The end of line is an invisible character that text software use to mark where a line ends and a new one begins.
 In other words, In Python we write one statement per line while in the _C, C++, Java, Javascript and Rust _we are allowed to write more than one (still though I may have something to say about this in the style section).

 ## Control Flow